-Reservoir drawdown will occur during winter and spring of the year reservoir drawdown starts.
-In addition to pre-construction surveys, the Renewal Corporation will conduct VES surveys during the winter and spring of the reservoir drawdown year.
-The specific survey dates and frequency of surveys will be determined during protocol development as described in Section 3.2.
-Surveys will be conducted in the area identified as WPT habitat as shown in Appendix A - Figure 2.
-The Renewal Corporation will survey the suitable WPT habitat within the reservoir's Normal Operating Pool Elevation (NOPE) and habitats that become exposed during drawdown to the extent practicable based on, for example, safety considerations and the ability to access the habitat based on terrain conditions.
-The Renewal Corporation will conduct a final survey of the WPT habitat within 30 days of when the Klamath River lowers to, and occupies, its original 100-year flood channel.
+Reservoir drawdown will occur during winter and spring of Year 2.
+The Renewal Corporation will conduct VES surveys during the winter and spring of Year 2.
+VES surveys will be conducted in the areas identified as WPT habitat in Appendix A - Figure 1.
+Within these areas, the Renewal Corporation will survey the reservoir's Normal Operating Pool Elevation (NOPE), to the extent practicable based on safety considerations, terrain, the Renewal Corporation's ability to access the habitat, and other considerations.
+In addition, the Renewal Corporation will survey a subset of newly exposed potential WPT habitat within a minimum of 300 meters and a maximum of 500 meters of the NOPE.
+The Renewal Corporation will determine the final distance, in consultation with CDFW, based on relevant factors, including topography.
+Specific survey dates, frequency of surveys and the location of the subset areas will be determined during the development of the VES Checklist.
+Finally, the Renewal Corporation will conduct a final VES survey of WPT habitat (as described in this paragraph, including newly exposed habitat) within 30 days of when the Klamath River lowers to, and permanently occupies, its original 100-year flood channel.